Nimirndhu Nil: Production

-Jayam Ravi was signed for the lead role.
+Ravi Mohan was signed for the lead role.
 He would be doing a dual role, a 26 years old young man and a 42-year-old man.
 Nayantara was the first choice for the role of the leading lady.
 Due to date issue Nayanthara turned down the offer and Amala Paul signed for the role, who would play the female lead in both the versions.
 Meghana Raj was said to have an important role in the film, but she said on Twitter that she was not acting in the film.
 Ragini Dwivedi was roped in to play an important role.

 The first schedule has been wrapped after it was shot in the scenic locales of Chalakudy and Goa.
 The team started a long and hectic schedule from 20 November 2012.
 The movie had many interesting sets like a cupboard opens up to a dummy printing press done by art director Jacki.